dirigiblelabs/curriculum-2017/KameliaIvanova/CreatingAProject.md

 4. Click on the "+" sign to create a new project and name it.

 ## **Result**
-Now you will have project in your workspace and you can add files to it.
+Now you have project in your workspace and you can add files to it.

 ---------------------------------------------------------------------------